andyhcsmith/strava-analysis/README.md

 ## Introduction

-The idea of this project was primarily a way of putting into practice my learnings from Jad Khalili’s Udemy Course on Git/GitHub (Git: Become an Expert in Git & GitHub in 4 Hours).
-I took this course in order to deepen my knowledge around best practices in data science.
+The idea of this project was primarily a way of putting into practice my learnings from Jad Khalili’s [Udemy Course](https://www.udemy.com/course/git-expert-4-hours/) on Git/GitHub.
+I took this course in order to deepen my knowledge around best practices in data science and source/version control.

 In this course Jad covers: